AlparslanGuzey/Portfolio/README.md

 # Dr. Alparslan Güzey's Portfolio

 Welcome to my portfolio!
 I'm a Data Scientist with a **Ph.D. in Optimization and Machine Learning**, specializing in predictive modeling, optimization algorithms, and energy-efficient solutions.
-Here, you'll find a selection of my top projects that showcase my skills and expertise in data-driven solutions across various fields, including logistics, UAV routing, and disaster management.
+Here, you'll find a selection of my top projects that showcase my skills and expertise in data-driven solutions across various fields, including sales forecasting, logistics, UAV routing, and disaster management.

 ## Table of Contents
 - [Predictive Modeling](#predictive-modeling)